RAIL Frequent Asked Questions

-Because we know that young people—especially adolescents—do not perform well when they are forced to get up early.
-The studies tell us that earlier school start times are unhealthy and reduce learning.
-They also lead to growing resentment of school and very stressful morning routines for families.
+Because we know that young people—especially adolescents— when they have had enough sleep.
+The studies tell us that later school start times are healthier and increase learning.
+This also reduces stressful morning routines for families.

 What do you mean by 'interdisciplinary'?

 By creating projects, students are able to engage and build upon skills and knowledge from any and all subject areas.

 Can I still go to university?

 Yes!
 All our courses credits are the same as traditional school.
 Plus. we’ll work with you to make sure that you’re prepared for the school which interest you.
 We’re on your team, and we don’t want to just push you out into the world if you’re not stoked for the next step.